TaraHelberg/Coffee-Boutique/README.md

 ### Note

-All Recipes and information in this App are for Education purpose only.
+All Coffee Boutique information in this App is for Education purpose only.

 [Back to top ⇧](#contents)